sourcegraph/handbook/content/departments/people-talent/onboarding/index.md

 ### What will success look like

-We want every CE to feel certain and comfortable with where they are at currently, what's expected of them, and what's next.
+We want everyone to feel certain and comfortable with where they are at currently, what's expected of them, and what's next.
 In the following section details what success looks like within the first year for various roles.

 #### Recruitment Operations Specialist (level 2)